Get to know safe crib alternatives for small spaces here, including their pros and cons, along with some recommended products.

 It’s so simple to set up, just get a crib mattress, a sheet and place it on the floor.

-Even so, here are the possible pros and cons of having a floor bed as a crib alternative:
+Anyway, here are the possible pros and cons of having a floor bed as a alternative to crib:

 - Can be used until 3 to 5 years